-Atlanta, Texas – Nurses at CHRISTUS St. Michael Hospital - Atlanta are being honored with The DAISY Award for Extraordinary Nurses®.
-The award is part of the DAISY Foundation's mission to recognize the extraordinary, compassionate nursing care they provide patients and families every day.
+Sulphur Springs, TX – Nurses at CHRISTUS Mother Frances Hospital - Sulphur Springs are being honored with The DAISY Award for Extraordinary Nurses.
+The award is part of the DAISY Foundation's program to recognize the super-human efforts nurses perform every day.

-The DAISY Foundation is a not-for-profit organization, established in memory of J. Patrick Barnes, by members of his family.
+The not-for-profit DAISY Foundation is based in Glen Ellen, CA, and was established by family members in memory of J. Patrick Barnes.
 Patrick died at the age of 33 in late 1999 from complications of Idiopathic Thrombocytopenic Purpura (ITP), a little known but not uncommon auto-immune disease.
-(DAISY is an acronym for Diseases Attacking the Immune System.)
 The care Patrick and his family received from nurses while he was ill inspired this unique means of thanking nurses for making a profound difference in the lives of their patients and patient families.

-Nominated by patients, families, and colleagues, the award recipients are chosen by a committee at CHRISTUS St. Michael Hospital - Atlanta.
-Awards are presented twice a year at celebrations attended by the honoree’s colleagues, patients, and visitors.
-Each honoree receives a certificate commending her or him as an "Extraordinary Nurse."
+Nurses may be nominated by patients, families, and colleagues and they are chosen by a committee of nurses at CHRISTUS Mother Frances Hospital - Sulphur Springs to receive The DAISY Award.
+Recipients are chosen twice a year, and presentations are given in front of the nurse’s colleagues, physicians, patients, and visitors.
+Each Honoree receives a certificate commending her or him for being an "Extraordinary Nurse."
 The certificate reads: "In deep appreciation of all you do, who you are, and the incredibly meaningful difference you make in the lives of so many people."
-Honorees also receive a DAISY Award pin and a beautiful and meaningful sculpture called A Healer’s Touch, hand-carved by artists of the Shona Tribe in Zimbabwe.
+The Honoree will also be given a beautiful and meaningful sculpture called A Healer’s Touch, hand-carved by artists of the Shona Tribe in Africa.

-This is one initiative of The DAISY Foundation to express gratitude to the nursing profession.
+This is one initiative of The DAISY Foundation in service to the nursing profession.
 Additionally, DAISY offers J. Patrick Barnes Grants for Nursing Research and Evidence-Based Practice Projects, The DAISY Faculty Award to honor inspiring faculty members in schools and colleges of nursing, and The DAISY in Training Award for nursing students.
 More information is available at http://DAISYfoundation.org.